saksham342/Multithreaded-TCP-Server-Handling-Multiple-Clients-Demo-Using-Python/README.md

 # Multithreaded-TCP-Server-Handling-Multiple-Clients-Demo-Using-Python
  The provided Python code establishes a TCP server listening on a specified address and port, handling multiple client connections concurrently using multithreading.

+This Python code establishes a TCP server listening on the loopback address (127.0.0.1) and port 9999.
+Upon client connection, it spawns a new thread to handle each client.
+The handle_client function manages client communication by receiving messages, acknowledging them, and sending back responses.
+Once the connection is terminated, it closes the client socket.
+The server continuously accepts incoming connections and handles them concurrently using threads, enabling efficient communication with multiple clients simultaneously.
+In this scenario, three clients are present, and the server efficiently handles each client's communication needs concurrently, ensuring responsiveness and scalability.